dead1nfluence/BLE-connect/README.md

 ### BLE CONNECT

-A simple script to facilitate the discovery of Bluetooth Low Energy (BLE) GATT Services and Characteristics.
+A simple script to facilitate the discovery of devices running Bluetooth Low Energy (BLE) and their GATT Services and Characteristics.

 ### Install
 Run: